bupaverse/processanimateR/README.md

 [![processanimateR example](man/figures/processanimateR-banner.png)](https://fmannhardt.github.io/processanimateR/example/processanimateR-banner.html)

 Flexible token replay animation for process maps created through the [processmapR](https://github.com/gertjanssenswillen/processmapR/) package from the [bupaR](http://www.bupar.net) suite, which uses [DiagrammeR](https://github.com/rich-iannone/DiagrammeR/) and [viz.js](https://github.com/mdaines/viz.js) library to render process maps using GraphViz.
+As alternative renderer [Leaflet](https://leafletjs.com/) with fixed coordinates for activities is also supported.

-ProcessanimateR adds a [htmlwidget](https://www.htmlwidgets.org/) that uses SVG animations ([SMIL](https://www.w3.org/standards/techs/smil#w3c_all)) to create the animation.
-Sizes, colors, and the image used for tokens are customizable based on trace, event attributes, or a secondary data frame if an attribute does not change according to the original event log.
+ProcessanimateR provides a [htmlwidget](https://www.htmlwidgets.org/) using SVG animations ([SMIL](https://www.w3.org/standards/techs/smil#w3c_all)) to create the animation.
+Sizes, colors, and many more aspects of the token shapes are customizable based on trace, event attributes, or a secondary data frame if an attribute does not change according to the original event log.

 ## Getting Started

+**WARNING: There are breaking changes in the API of this package between v0.3.0 and v1.0.
+The documentation here is already updated to the new API in v1.0, which won't work with the released CRAN version!**

 ### Installing